HariPrasad-rgb/Foodify---Online-Meal-Order-App/README.md

 Description:
-ReactFood is a fully functional food ordering application built using React and Express.js.
+Foodify is a fully functional food ordering application built using React and Express.js.
 It allows users to browse a variety of meals, add them to a cart, modify quantities, and submit orders with detailed customer information.
 The app dynamically processes orders and stores them in a backend database, providing a seamless and user-friendly experience for food enthusiasts.

 Features:
 Browse Meals: